ionic-team/capacitor-site/pages/docs/v3/ios/custom-code.md

 In JS, we use `registerPlugin()` from `@capacitor/core` to create an object which is linked to our Swift plugin.

+> WHERE DOES THIS CODE GO?
+Into What File?
+In which Directory?

 ```typescript
 import { registerPlugin } from '@capacitor/core';